-The very simple calculation of how a uniform surface covered with N2-ice reacts to the heliocentric distance varying from 29.7 to 49.9 AU, and ignoring thermal inertia, indicates that the N2 equilibrium temperature would change by over 8 K, and the equilibrium pressure would change by three orders of magnitude.
-Some pre-encounter models predicted pressures that could drop precipitously and dramatically if the ices in the summer hemisphere were allowed to sublime completely, leaving only ices on the winter hemisphere, (Trafton et al. 1998, Hansen & Paige 1996; Young 2013; Hansen et al. 2015).
 Post-encounter, we see that the N_2 never leaves either summer hemisphere completely, as Sputnik Planitia ensures that there is always N_2 absorbing sunlight every day (Young et al 2015; Bertrand & Forget 2016; Meza et al. 2019; Johnson et al. 2020).
 This decreases the magnitude of the allowable pressure variation.

-Models that are tuned to observed pressure and have N_2 confined to Sputnik Planitia (Bertand & Forget 2016; Johnson et al. 2020; Meza et al. 2019) have typical solutions with $\Gamma \sim 700$ -800 tiu, $A \sim 0.7$, and $\varepsilon \sim 0.65$ to 0.9 (or, more generally, $(1-A)/\varepsilon \sim 0.4$).
+Models that are tuned to observed pressure and have N2 confined to Sputnik Planitia (Fig. 14; Bertand & Forget 2016; Johnson et al. 2020; Meza et al. 2019) have typical solutions with $\Gamma \sim 700-800$ tiu, $A \sim 0.7$, and $\epsilon \sim 0.65$ to 0.9 (or, more generally, $(1-A)/\epsilon \sim 0.4$).
 In Pluto's current orbit, these models find that: (1) there is only one minimum and maximum every Pluto year, while pre-encounter models with completely mobile ices often had one maximum at each of the southern or northern summers; (2) the pressure maximum occurs near the time of maximum insolation on Sputnik Planitia, sometime between perihelion and northern solstice (that is, near in time of the New Horizons flyby and the writing of this Chapter), with a maximum pressure near 1.1 Pa (with a good match achieved by tuning the albedo and emissivity); (3) the pressure minimum occurs near northern winter solstice, with a pressure minimum usually large enough to maintain a global atmosphere all year in the current orbit.
+Differences between the Meza et al. (2019) and Johnson et al (2020) predictions likely arose from the differences in the observational constraints.
+To some extent, the spatial resolution may play a role, since many of the N2-rich mid-latitude depressions were observed to be 10s of km across.